fbranda/dati-epidemiologici/epatite-di-origine-sconosciuta-nei-bambini/README.md

 ## Contents

 This repository contains data extracted from the [ECDC-WHO/Europe surveillance bulletin](https://www.ecdc.europa.eu/en/hepatitis/joint-weekly-hepatitis-unknown-origin-children-surveillance-bulletin) bulletins starting from the week of September 27, 2021.

+## Data notes

+- Data files with `*-latest.csv` suffix refer to the data reported in the last bulletin.
+- Data files with `timeseries-*.csv` prefix refer to the data reported from the first to the most recent bulletin.

 ## Getting the data